GiGurra/heisenberg/README.md

 You can always override the default parser on both field and type level.

+## What about performance?

+* There's a lot of metadata here..
+  * I know - Heisenberg is young.
+We'll make it faster if it turns out to be slow

+* Hey - you said no reflection!
+  *Sorry, I lied.
+Heisenberg uses TypeTags to produce error messages.
+But it shouldn't impact happy path performance.

 ## Try it

 Put a project dependency in your build.sbt.
 At some point I will push it to sonatype/maven central as well.